 - Vegetable broth – if you don’t have bouillon or broth on hand, try homemade veggie broth!

 I ended up eating this with a slice of sourdough focaccia, and it was uh-mazing!
 Even the carrot top herb cornbread would be a good companion.
 As for other recipe ideas I have in the queue, I’m excited about making Strawberry Oat Popsicles, Sheet Pan Tofu Scramble, and more!
-(So make sure to sign up for my newsletter at the end of the post) <3
+If you’re looking for more soup recipes I have a list of Best Vegan Soups just for you.

 And before we get to the recipe, I’m putting out my first ever website survey and would love your input!
 This year I’ll be doing a big website overhaul and want to make sure your point of view is taken into account.